 - Take surf lessons at Spain’s hottest surf spot (for all skill levels)

-- Ride a cable car up the mountain for a breathtaking view of the mountains and sea
+- Ride a cable car for a breathtaking view of the mountains and sea

 - Learn how to make delicious paella from the place where it originated

 - Hop over the border to France for an afternoon

 - Practice your royal wave at the Palace of Madrid

 - Indulge in churros con chocolate at the king’s favorite churrería

 - See Picasso’s masterpiece, Guernica, at the Reina Sofía Museum

 - Gaze in awe at the Magic Fountain of Montjuic

 - Soak in Gaudi’s architectural masterpieces at the Sagrada Familia, Casa Mila, and Parc Guell